nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 Not much of a difference.
 We replaced the list of values with a string containing a JSON array and changed the `IN` to `MEMBER OF`.

-Running both queries, the result _should be_ exactly the same.

-The big difference becomes visible when we begin using placeholders.
+The true value of this approach becomes visible when we begin using placeholders.

 ```sql
 SELECT * FROM products WHERE id MEMBER OF (?)